Below are professional biographies of some of our Ph.D. graduates.

 More broadly, his research and teaching interests are in cultural sociology, the sociology of knowledge, social control, state violence, and qualitative methods.
 His work has appeared in Social Problems, Symbolic Interaction, and Sexualities.
 Rosso is the author of “The Textual Mediation of Official Denial: Congress, Abu Ghraib, and the Construction of an Isolated Incident,” which received the Graduate Student Paper Prize from the Social Problems Theory Division of the Society for the Study of Social Problems in 2009.

 Danielle Egan, Ph.D.
 2000

-Danielle Egan is the Department Coordinator and a Professor of Gender and Sexuality Studies at St. Lawrence University.
+Danielle Egan is the Fuller-Maathai Professor of Gender, Sexuality and Intersectionality Studies at Connecticut College.
 Her recent book Becoming Sexual: A Critical Appraisal of Girls and Sexualization (Polity Press, 2013) was named book of the week by the Times Higher Education Supplement, and has been reviewed and/or featured in The Guardian and The Australian.
 She also authored Dancing for Dollars and Paying for Love: The Relationships between Exotic Dancers and their Regulars (Macmillan, 2006); and co-authored Theorizing the Sexual Child in Modernity (Palgrave-Macmillan 2010).
 Danielle has written numerous other publications on the topics of gender, youth, sexuality, and popular culture, and her work has been featured on BBC Radio 4 and on NPR’s Good Parenting Radio.

 Michelle Gawerc, Ph.D.
 2010